 Parent Teacher Association

 The College Park PTA is a very active and supportive group.
 The association is composed of volunteer parents and committed staff members who devote their time and talents to providing support for our school and special experiences and events for our students.
 There are many opportunities for parents to become involved.
 Your membership and participation in this outstanding organization benefits your child’s education.
 Meetings are held monthly in the school multi-purpose room.
-Membership and other PTA related information is sent home during the first few weeks of school.
+Membership and other PTA information will be available on our website and as part of our re-registration process.